+4.6 Twenty-five members in good standing shall form a quorum at an AGM or at a Special General Meeting.
+If a quorum is not present within 30 minutes of the time set for the commencement of any such meeting, that meeting shall stand adjourned.
+It shall thereafter be reconvened, notice of the new date and venue communicated to members at least five days prior to the date thereof and the members then present shall be deemed to form a quorum.

-Only members qualified by payment of current subscription shall be entitled to speak and vote at meetings, though the Chairperson shall have the power to waive this requirement as far as speaking is concernedThere shall be no votes by proxy.
+4.7 Only members qualified by payment of current subscription shall be entitled to speak and vote at meetings, though the Chairperson shall have the power to waive this requirement as far as speaking is concerned.

+4.8 Voting shall be by show of hands of voting members.

+4.9 Every voting member shall be entitled to vote at a general meeting, and it may be in person or by proxy (appointed in writing).
+A proxy shall be a member of the MRA.
+If two or more persons are jointly voting members, only one may vote.

+4.10 A member in good standing will have the right to appoint a proxy in writing who shall be a member of the Association and will direct him or her how to vote on any item on the agenda.

+4.11 All proxies shall be in writing, shall contain the full name, address and contact detail of such member, and shall contain details of the specific items on the agenda required to be voted on.
+In addition, all such proxy forms shall be handed personally or emailed to the secretary of the committee at least 48 hours prior to the meeting, failing which such proxies will not be considered.

-a private member who holds or represents a business membership shall be entitled to vote in respect of both memberships.
+4.12 A Private Member who holds or represents a Business Membership shall be entitled to vote in respect of either of the memberships.

+5. Management by Executive Committee (committee)

-The affairs of the Association shall be conducted and governed by a committee consisting of not more than 12 members who shall be elected at the AGM or co-opted in terms of Clause 12 hereof:
+5.1 The affairs of the Association shall be conducted and managed by a committee consisting of not more than 12 members who shall be elected annually at the AGM or co-opted in terms of Clause 5.10 hereof:

-Committee members offer, and are appointed to render, community service for the benefit of Melville and committee members shall not be remunerated by the MRA for services rendered as committee members, but may be reimbursed for legitimate disbursements made on behalf of the MRA and previously authorised by the committee.
+5.2 Committee members offer, and are appointed to render, community service for the benefit of Melville and committee members shall not be remunerated by the Association for services rendered as committee members, but may be reimbursed for legitimate disbursements made on behalf of the Association and authorised by the committee.

-A simple majority of committee members present at any committee meeting shall be sufficient to carry a resolution.
-In the event of a deadlock, the chairperson shall have a casting vote.
+5.3 A simple majority of committee members present at any committee meeting shall be sufficient to carry a resolution.
+In the event of a deadlock, a re-vote shall take place later in the same meeting, and if the deadlock remains, then the chairperson shall have a casting vote.
 All members of the committee shall abide by any lawful decision of the committee.